6 STEPS TO DETERMINE YOUR RETIREMENT READINESS

 Step #4: Take a Look at Your Health

 If your family history is one with a lot of 100-year-olds, there’s a good chance you’re going to genetically do the same.
-So, your savings plan needs to anticipate you will need more retirement for a longer time window.
+So, your retirement strategy needs to anticipate that you will need more retirement income for a longer time window.
 If, on the other hand, you’re closer to the average mortality rates, take that into account too.
 No one knows for sure how long they have, but with modern medicine people overall are living much longer, well into their 80s.
-Your retirement has to account for this fact if you want to live comfortably.
+Your retirement plan has to account for healthcare and long-term care needs for a longer period of time.

 Step #5: Consider Health Insurance Coverage